elfry2/kami/README.md

 5. [tree-sitter-blade](https://github.com/EmranMR/tree-sitter-blade) is installed to support Blade files better

 ## Installation
-### Linux
+Do not run the script (or any script) unless you understand what it does and you are sure that it does only what you want it to do.
+Be sure also not to skip reading any bolded output, since they contain information as to what you might have to do next.

+In all of the following cases, [git](https://git-scm.com/) is required required.

-Tested on Debian, but on most Linux systems it should be as easy as executing
+On most Linux systems, it should be as easy as executing
 ```bash
 git clone https://github.com/elfry2/kami
 cd kami
 ./installers/linux.sh
 ```

-### Windows
-On PowerShell with administrative privileges, execute
+On Windows' PowerShell with administrative privileges, execute
 ```powershell
 git clone https://github.com/elfry2/kami
 cd kami
 .\installers\windows.ps1
 ```

-The installation script for Windows also installs [Windows Terminal](https://github.com/microsoft/terminal).
+The installation script for Windows also installs [Windows Terminal](https://github.com/microsoft/terminal) to support glyphs without installing anymore font and configuring the terminal to use it.

-Do not run the script (or any script) unless you understand what it does and you are sure that it does only what you want it to do.
-Be sure also not to skip reading the bolded outputs, since they contain information as to what you might have to do next.

 There isn't yet an installer for other systems, but the procedure is easy to reproduce.

 ## Usage
 Before using kami, you are expected to be familiar with Neovim basic usage as well as basic plugin management via [lazy.nvim](https://lazy.folke.io/).
 It might be useful to also follow along with [this video](https://www.youtube.com/watch?v=N93cTbtLCIM), which walks you through the conveniences of LazyVim.

-To use it, launch Neovide the same way you would launch any other app, or execute on terminal
+To use it, execute on terminal
 ```bash
 nvim
 ```

+[Neovide](https://neovide.dev/) is included as the GUI, but on Windows it isn't yet properly configured.

 ## Configuration
 Consult the [LazyVim documentation](https://www.lazyvim.org/configuration).